pelias/documentation/transition-from-beta.md

 These changes also affect self-hosted users of Pelias upgrading from the beta to 1.0 (leaving aside API key restrictions), but these users can make the upgrade on their own time.

 ## API keys
 The first big change is the introduction of API keys.
-Like all other Mapzen APIs, Search now requires a free API key.
+Like all other Mapzen APIs, Search now requires an API key.
 You can register at the [Mapzen Developer Portal](https://mapzen.com/developers) and generate one (or more) for all your search needs.

 Mapzen Search API keys allow you: